List Learner Activities: Provide experiences that allow the learners to perform

-While the main instructional setting and media were chosen in the first two phases, in this phase, the learning strategies and supporting activities that will best assist the learners in mastering the objectives are selected and built.
+While the primary instructional setting and media were chosen in the first two phases (Analyze and Design), in this phase, the learning strategies and supporting activities that will best assist the learners in mastering the objectives are selected and built.

-When developing and selecting activities it often helps to use a series of If/Then statements;
+When developing and selecting activities it often helps to use a series of If/Then statements (Wick, Pollock, Jefferson, Flanagan, 2006):

 - Onramping: What do they need to learn before the class?